 Focuses on small group travel in remote regions of Chile.
 Explore an authentic Patagonia

-by venturing on combined high adventure and cultural immersion trips to the backroads of
+by venturing on combined high adventure and cultural immersion trips to the

 this rich South American country.